 Concert Title: In Good Hands

-Please note: This year we are adding a student/teacher/composer collaboration sub-category for our IGH concert.
-This score call is not for that sub-category, but is for composers who wish to submit scores for other students (not those involved in a collaboration) to study and possibly play in the concert, as in past In Good Hands concerts.
+Please note: A student/teacher/composer collaboration sub-category for IGH was previously announced.
+This score call is not for that sub-category, but is for composers who wish to submit finished scores for other students (not those involved in a collaboration) to select and perform.

 Further information: Teachers would like more music for beginners and early intermediate students.
 Please remember that many of our talented students have small hands.
 Big chords and stretches don’t work.
 However, if you come up with an interesting pattern, you can repeat it all over the keyboard and even the younger students will enjoy playing it.
 A good plan is to write music that sounds harder than it is.